-For these sushi rice bowls, we use an easy soy glaze made up of soy sauce, honey, lime juice, minced garlic and olive oil.
+For these sushi rice bowls, we use an easy soy glaze made up of soy sauce, honey, lime juice, garlic powder and olive oil.
 Just mix all ingredients together and generously brush onto the salmon.
 I actually like to brush a second layer of the glaze onto the salmon halfway through the cook time, but that’s completely optional!

 And now for the base of our soy glazed salmon bowl — sushi rice!
 This rice is super easy to make and so incredibly fresh.
 I’m already thinking about other ways to incorporate the seasoned rice into our diet and I’m seeing california roll bowls and maybe even shrimp tempura sushi bowls in our future.
 One thing is certain, this sushi rice will definitely be fueling the next few weeks of my holiday baking!

 While sushi rice is great for this recipe, I actually used calrose rice and it worked wonderfully.
 If you decide to use a different type of rice, just make sure to cook it according to package instructions.
 While your rice is cooking you can whip up the seasoning, which is made with just rice vinegar, sugar and a pinch of salt.
 You can heat up the mixture on the stovetop or in the microwave in 10 second increments.
 It doesn’t need to be too hot, just warm enough so that the sugar dissolves.
 Toss the mixture with the rice when it’s finished cooking and that’s it!